-An understanding of algorithms is fundamental to success in GCSE computer science.
-To reach their full potential, students of GCSE computer science need to be confident in using decomposition and abstraction to solve problems.
+An understanding of algorithms is fundamental to success in computer science.
+To reach their full potential, students up to GCSE computer science need to be confident in using decomposition and abstraction to solve problems.

 Explore how each of the core search and sort algorithms function; exploring how they manipulate data structures and compare the relative efficiency of different methods.